We see them every game, cast in their photogenic stance. Fans love to tear them down. But what is the story behind those fabled goal posts?

-The disputed field goal caused enough controversy that the NFL extended the uprights to 20 feet starting in 1966, and offset them from the goal line a bit.
-The extention wasn’t much different than what the league did a couple years ago after a disputed Justin Tucker field goal topped the Patriots, and the league extended the uprights to 35 feet.
+The disputed field goal caused enough controversy that the NFL extended the uprights to 20 feet starting in 1966 and offset them from the goal line a bit.
+The extension wasn’t much different than what the league did a few years ago after a disputed Justin Tucker field goal topped the Patriots, and the league extended the uprights to 35 feet.

 In 1974, the NFL moved the goal posts from their offset position to the back of the end zone.
 Although player safety was a concern, much of it was to discourage long-range field goals.
 In 2015, the league experimented by narrowing the goal posts for the Pro Bowl.
 No word on whether the narrower goal posts will become standard.

 What was the first Super Bowl with goal posts at the back of the end zone?